OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/download_and_deploy.rst

 --------------------------------------------------------------------------------

 All the functionality you need to run your vOneCloud can be accessed via Sunstone.
-However, if you are and advanced user and want to log into the appliance, you can do so by opening a console in your vCenter client and log in with these credentials:
+However, if you are an advanced user and want to log into the appliance, you can do so by opening a console in your vCenter client and log in with these credentials: